libra2org/libra2-core/network/README.md

 writes [`NetworkMessage`]es from/to the wire.
 Currently, it implements the two
 protocols: DirectSend and Rpc.

-+ [`AptosTransport`] &mdash; A secure, reliable transport.
++ [`Libra2Transport`] &mdash; A secure, reliable transport.
 It uses [NoiseIK] over TCP to negotiate an encrypted and authenticated connection between peers.
-The Libra2Net version and any Aptos-specific application protocols are negotiated afterward using the [Libra2Net Handshake Protocol].
+The Libra2Net version and any Libra2-specific application protocols are negotiated afterward using the [Libra2Net Handshake Protocol].

 * [`ConnectivityManager`] &mdash; Establishes connections to known peers found